 Steve Kilbey: “I think when we did it with the symphony, that really changed a lot of the songs.
 Some of them were just the same but with strings, and others really changed and became something else.
 I think on the acoustic album, a few songs, “Unguarded Moment” and a few others, sort of revealed another aspect of themselves when the electric guitars were taken away and things were stripped back.”

-Having such a large back catalog, how do you decide which older material to perform?
+There is a large back catalog of music by The Church, how do you decide which older material to perform?

 Steve Kilbey: “There are a lot of arguments.
 Well, everybody has a say, so we have a lot of arguments and everybody’s like, “Oh, no, we shouldn’t do that one; we haven’t done it very often, so we should do it, because they want to hear that one.”
 Everybody second guesses the audience, and we have a lot of arguments.
 It’s sort of done like that, really.
 Whoever sort of fights the hardest for their song gets it.
 It’s a passionate thing, what songs we’re going to play.”